 ● Clubs entering the semester with corporate sponsorship funds greater than half of the total WC allocations for a given semester will not be eligible for a semester allocation.

-● Clubs that utilize less than 85% of WC allocated funds in the past two semesters will not receive WC funding in the subsequent semester.
+● Clubs that utilize less than 85% of WC allocated funds in the past semester will not receive WC funding in the subsequent semester.

 ● A club may only spend up to the total amount allocated for its semester budget.